William Henry Davenport Adams: Biography

 William Henry Davenport Adams, born in London on 5 May 1828, grandson of Captain Adams, R.N. (died 1806), was the only son of Samuel Adams (born Ashburton, in Devonshire, 1798, died 1853), who married in 1827 Elizabeth Mary Snell.
 He was christened William Henry, and assumed the additional name of Davenport by the desire of his great-uncle, Major Davenport.

-He was educated privately, under George Dawson, and became an omnivorous reader.
+Adams was educated privately, under George Dawson, and became an omnivorous reader.
 After some experience as a teacher of special subjects in private families, he began a life of unceasing literary toil by editing a provincial newspaper in the Isle of Wight, and while still young established a connection with the London press through such journals as the Literary Gazette, the London Journal and London Society.
 He made some reputation in turn as a writer of popular science, a writer for boys, a translator, and a lexicographer.

-He supervised a new edition of Mackenzie's National Cyclopedia, and did a large amount of reading and writing for Messrs.
+Adams supervised a new edition of Mackenzie's National Cyclopedia, and did a large amount of reading and writing for Messrs.
 Black (for whom he wrote Guides to Kent and Surrey), for Blackie & Son of Glasgow, and Nelson & Sons, Edinburgh.
 In 1870, he founded the Scottish Guardian, which he edited down to 1878, and subsequently he projected and edited a series of volumes called The Whitefriars Library of Wit and Humour.
 He died at Wimbledon on 30 December 1891, and was buried at Kensal Green.
-He married in 1850 Sarah Esther Morgan, a Welsh lady, by whom he six children, two of whom died in infancy, leaving two sons and two daughters, all of whom were involved in literature or drama.
+He married in 1850 Sarah Esther Morgan, a Welsh lady, by whom he had six children, two of whom died in infancy, leaving two sons and two daughters, all of whom were involved in literature or drama.